-Purple shore crabs live in the shallow inter tidal waters of the BC coastal region.
+Purple shore crabs live in the shallow intertidal waters of the Pacific Northwest.
 They can be found in water less than 1 meter deep.
 They prefer rocky coastlines where they can hide under the rocks.

-The purple can be found under stones and among seaweeds on all the shores of BC Coastal Region, this crab is the first crab that most children learn about.
+The purple shore crab can be found under stones and among seaweeds on all the shores of the Pacific Northwest Coastal Region, this crab is the first crab that most children learn about.
 I can remember even at a very young age, turning over rocks at the beach and watching the shore crabs scurry off to new hiding places, you can hear their small claws on the gravel.

 Purple Shore Crabs are omnivores who feed on algae, live prey, and will scavenge dead prey.
 They, in turn, are eaten by various animals and birds.

 max size is only 4 to 5 cm.